roeeharush/TheReserve/README.md

 A multithreaded, network-enabled ecological simulation built in **Java (Swing)**, modeling predator-prey dynamics, plant growth, dynamic status effects, and real-time visualization on a 2D grid world.

-This project began as a series of academic assignments and was subsequently refactored into a portfolio-quality codebase through an extensive, iterative code review process, with a strong emphasis on clean object-oriented design, thread safety, and correct application of classic design patterns.
+This project was built with a strong emphasis on clean object-oriented design, thread safety, and correct application of classic design patterns, refined through an extensive, iterative code review process.

 ---